Pranjal10th/Resume-Analyzer/README.md

 How can an AI system help users analyse their resume and suggest personalized improvements or learning paths?

 # Overview
 This code is designed to shortlist candidates based on their resumes.
 It uses a graphical user interface (GUI) built with Tkinter to input criteria and select a folder containing resumes.
-The code then checks each resume against the entered criteria and copies shortlisted resumes to a new "Shortlisted" folder.
+The code then checks each resume against the entered criteria and copies shortlisted resumes to a new "Shortlisted" folder.It automatically stores non-shortlisted candidates in a separate folder and provides personalized feedback, highlighting the missing skills and suggesting areas for improvement to better align with the desired job role.

 # Code Structure
 The code is divided into several sections: